johndowns/sandbox/sandbox/gamedev/unity/azure-event-hubs-unity.md

 ## Unity 2018.1 and SSL support

 Due to a Unity 2018.1 limitation (fixed in 2018.2), HTTPS requests using the standard .NET networking stack (i.e. not using UnityWebRequest) will fail due to Mono's empty certificate store.
-To workaround this, you will need to modify the **ServicePointManager.CertificatePolicy** with a custom CertificatePolicy which will accept all certificates as shown.  **This means that data transfer will happen in an insecure manner.**
+To workaround this, you will need to modify the **ServicePointManager.CertificatePolicy** with a custom CertificatePolicy which will accept all certificates as shown.  **This means that data transfer will happen in an insecure manner.**  We highly recommend upgrading your project to Unity 2018.2 if possible.

 ```csharp
     public class CustomCertificatePolicy : ICertificatePolicy